nuthanc/react/streams/client/README.md

 * Then in Modal.js, add modal selector as second argument to createPortal
 * In StreamDelete component, return Modal component
 * Where we use Portals: Modal, Django, Java application

+### Hiding a Modal
+* Semantic UI->modules->Modal
+* In Modal.js, use the above document
+* Click on background to make the modal go away
+* This is done by programmatic navigation
+* Issue of Event propagation
+    * If child element doesn't handle the event, it will bubble up to the parent element
+* So add a click event handler to modal as well and stop propagation